-• Reduce Number of Those Living On Streets or In Shelters or First Time Homeless: Sixty-five percent (65%) of households receiving homelessness prevention will not enter a HUD-funded shelter or rapid re-housing program or access homelessness prevention funding again within twelve (12) months of receiving assistance.
+Reduce Number of Those Living On Streets or In Shelters or First Time Homeless: Sixty-five percent (65%) of households receiving homelessness prevention will not enter a HUD-funded shelter or rapid re-housing program or access homelessness prevention funding again within twelve (12) months of receiving assistance.
 Achievement of the applicable goal will be verified using HMIS data or a comparable database.
-(HP) Shorten Length of Homelessness and Risk of Housing Instability: Fifty percent (50%) of participants living in shelter will exit to permanent housing.
+(HP) Shorten Length of Homelessness and Risk of Housing Instability: Fifty percent (50%) of participants living in shelter will exit to permanent housing..
 Achievement of this goal will be verified using HMIS data or a comparable database.
 (ES)Reduce Housing Barriers or Risk of Housing Stability: Sixty percent (60%) of participants will exit the program receiving at least one mainstream resource.
 Achievement of this goal will be verified using HMIS data or a comparable database.
 (ES, RRH)Ten percent (10%) of households will gain or increase employment or other income at the time of project exit.
 Achievement of this goal will be verified using HMIS data or a comparable database.
 (RRH)Maintain Data Quality: Programs will maintain 95% data completeness of the Universal Data Elements in HMIS or a comparable database.
-Achievement of this goal will be verified using HMIS data or a comparable database.
 (ES, RRH, HP)